Margret Helgadottir: Work

 Helgadóttir started writing fiction in English (her native language is Norwegian) in 2012, when she was one of the winners of a writing competition held by UK-based Fox Spirit Books.
 Her stories have since then appeared in several anthologies and magazines, such as Luna Station Quarterly, Gone Lawn Journal, The Girl at the End of the World, and Sunspot Jungle - The Ever Expanding Universe of Fantasy and Science Fiction.
 Her prose is called lyrical and haunting.

 Helgadóttir's debut book, The Stars Seem So Far Away, from 2015, was nominated for British Fantasy Awards in 2016, and is an apocalyptic road tale set in a far-future Arctic world, told through linked tales of five survivors.
 The book can be seen as a hybrid of a novel and a collection.
-Mark Bould wrote: "This is why slightly unusual the structure works so well.
+Mark Bould wrote: "This is why the slightly unusual structure works so well.
 The characters – and the novel – move from profound disconnection to reconnection."
 Interzone (magazine) said: "Whether these are stories, chapters, fragments or something else, this book is still stunningly original”, and: “imagine J.G.
 Ballard rewrote The Odyssey”, while E.P.
 Beaumont wrote: “The stripped-down language and huge landscapes link this short novel to the world of epic poetry and saga."

 Helgadóttir is also an anthology editor, her work including the seven volumes in the anthology series The Fox Spirit Books of Monsters, where she invited authors and artists to write stories based on their own folklore and culture.
 The idea of the series is to feature creatures and monsters from around the world that have not received much spotlight in the western culture.
 The Future Fire says: "... this series is a needed intervention into Anglo-American-centric monster stories", while Bookshy writes: “The thing is growing up in Nigeria, European and American monsters never really terrified me because they were far away. ...
 So African Monsters terrified me in a way that a horror story hasn't in a long while because I could really relate to the monsters”.

 The series contain stories by authors such as Cory Doctorow, Darcie Little Badger, Liliana Colanzi, Lewis Shiner, Nnedi Okorafor, Tade Thompson, Ken Liu, Xia Jia, Aliette de Bodard, Usman T. Malik, Tina Makereti, and Maria Galina.
 Three of the volumes have been nominated for British Fantasy Awards, and Helgadóttir was awarded Starburst (magazine)'s inaugural Brave New Words Award for her editor work on Pacific Monsters.
 The award is made to an “individual who produces break-out literature that is New and Bold.”